1998 Stanley Cup playoffs

 The playoffs concluded on June 16 with the Detroit Red Wings defeating the Washington Capitals in a four-game sweep to win their second Stanley Cup championship in a row.
 Red Wings captain Steve Yzerman was named playoff MVP, and awarded the Conn Smythe Trophy.
 The 1997–98 Detroit Red Wings were the last team to defend their Stanley Cup title until the Pittsburgh Penguins successfully defended their Stanley Cup title in 2017.

 In the Eastern Semis, the Buffalo Sabres made history as they became the first team in NHL history to complete a four-game sweep of the Montreal Canadiens on Montreal ice.

 For the first time since 1969, the Chicago Blackhawks missed the playoffs.
 Also, both the Islanders and Rangers missed the playoffs in the same season for the first time.

 Playoff seeds

+The top eight teams in each conference qualified for the playoffs.
+The top two seeds in each conference were awarded to the division winners; while the six remaining spots were awarded to the highest finishers in their respective conferences.

 The following teams qualified for the playoffs: